 The judging “school was open to all, even those who were not yet AKC approved judges.
 Asked why SCJA chose to do it that way, the Colonel's well known logic was irrefutable “Why should we wait until a guy is a judge before we start educating him?”

 Pedé says succinctly “I don't think - in our dog world today - that good producing dogs get the acknowledgement that the big winners do, but they are equally important.”

 Wally and Kay were married nearly 60 years.
 His beloved wife passed away August 9th 2015.
 It was tough for Col.

-quietly remembering Kay, the “big war” and all that he has accomplished for the dog world, we trust that he will know how much he is honored and loved by every person reading this.
+quietly remembering Kay, the “big war” and the sport he loved, we trust that he will know how much he is honored and loved by every person reading this.

 Related Articles and Information

+The Ring Steward says "You can now go back to Meet The Judges!"
 We invite you to Read interviews with previous Nominees, Judging Legends, and other great names in the sport.
 As you attend shows this year, make mental notes about who you will nominate next year!

 The world’s 1st public web-site (TheDogPlace.org) from

 Animal Health to Vaccines.

 The world's 1st online dog-news, (TheDogPress.com)